tpluscode/webcomponents-workshop/slides/web-components/custom-elements-summary.md

 ## Custom elements

-* Registered with the document
+* registered with the document
   * meaningful and beautiful tags
+* widest browser support
-* This inline HTML isn't cool
+* this inline HTML isn't cool
-* Still vulnerable to external styles
+* still vulnerable to external styles
-* What if it depends on external code
+* what if it depends on external code?